-More broadly, hygiene can be seen as a way of making macros more , which is a general design goal of functional languages.
+More broadly, hygiene can be seen as a way of making macros more composable, which is a general design goal of functional languages.
 Macros can’t know anything about the bindings used at the calling site.
 Therefore, the best way to ensure consistent behavior is to make macro-generated code as self-contained as possible.

 For the macro writer, there are four golden rules of hygiene:

 Code produced by a macro adopts the lexical context of the macro-definition site.
 Therefore, this code can only rely on identifiers that have bindings at the definition site.
-Below, the def-print-x macro can create code that refers to x, because x has a binding at the macro-definition site (albeit outside the macro):
+Below, the mac macro can create code that refers to x, because x has a binding at the macro-definition site (albeit outside the macro):

 Bindings introduced by a macro are only visible to other code produced by that macro.
-In the example below, one x is defined outside the def-print-x macro; another is defined inside.
+In the example below, one x is defined outside the mac macro; another is defined inside.
 The (println x) generated by the macro refers to the x defined by the macro.
 The (println x) outside the macro refers to the x defined outside the macro.
 So we end up with two identifiers called x with different values:

 The corollary to this rule is that bindings introduced by a macro are not visible outside the macro.
-Every early-stage Racketeer tries to write a variation of the make-x macro below, and is flummoxed by the error:
+Every early-stage Racketeer tries to write a variation of the define-x macro below, and is flummoxed by the error:

-But it’s not surprising: the x defined inside the macro lives inside a separate lexical context, and the (println x) outside the macro can’t see it.
+But it’s not surprising: the x defined inside the macro lives inside a separate lexical context, so the (println x) outside the macro can’t see it.
 If this still annoys you, consider an analogous example with let, which won’t surprise anyone.

 Every identifier retains its binding from its original lexical context. + This is accomplished by using syntax objects throughout the macro system.
 Here, we pass the outer x to our macro as an argument and assign it to the pattern variable OUTER-X. When OUTER-X appears in our macro code, it still refers to the x defined outside the macro, while the other x refers to the one defined inside the macro:

 Sometimes a macro needs to introduce identifiers into the lexical context of the calling site.
-These identifiers are called .
+These identifiers are called unhygienic.
 Despite the shameful-sounding name, there’s nothing wrong with unhygienic identifiers.
 On the contrary, sometimes they’re the right tool for the job.
 But it’s wise to reserve them until needed.

 Macros rely on hygiene by default.
 Therefore, breaking hygiene requires us to explicitly inject our new identifier into the target lexical context.